-This course explores curriculum development in preschool education programs.
-Students explore the social, emotional, creative, physical and cognitive skill development and needs of preschoolers.
+(3 credit, 3 lecture, 0 lab) [ECDV120]\ This course explores curriculum developphysical and cognitive skill development and needs of preschoolers.
 Through this course, students gain the skills necessary to plan developmentally appropriate curriculum, including developmentally appropriate movement activities to enhance the lives of young children.
 Students spend 30 hours in the field developing and delivering curriculum.